arjun-rao/apps-script-web/readme.md

 # Step 5
 ---

-Deploy your app as a web app! s
+Deploy your app as a web app!